 The remuneration of the members of the Supervisory Board and the members of the Supervisory Board Committees is governed by the Articles of Association as resolved on by the shareholders at the AGM.

-See the Directors' Remuneration Report from page 121 for full details on Executive and Supervisory Board member's remuneration and our website.
+See the Directors' Remuneration Report from page 132 for full details on Executive and Supervisory Board member's remuneration.